nsc token create

 Usage

-Create a token with a name and description:
+Create a token with a name, description, and grant:

 $ nsc token create \